elves/elvish/website/ref/language.md

 err
 ```

-Redirections may appear anywhere in the command, except at the beginning,
+Redirections may appear anywhere in the command, except at the beginning, (this
-although this may be restricted in future.
-It's usually good style to write
+may be restricted in future).
+It's usually good style to write redirections at
-redirections at the end of command forms.
+the end of command forms.

-**Note:** Elvish only supports reading and writing bytes from/to the target of a
-redirection.
-Attemping to read values from a file or a a
-[pipe](builtin.html#pipe) via redirection will produce no values, and all values
-written to a file or a pipe will be discarded.
-Examples:

--   Running `put foo > data` will not write anything to the file `data`, other
-    than truncating it.

--   Assuming the file `data` contains a single line `hello`,
-    `only-values < data` will not do anything.

 # Special commands